Duchess Meghan Says That Beckham's Designs Just Don't Work On Her Figure

 Express is reporting that Meghan Markle thinks Victoria Beckham’s designs are nice, but they aren’t right for her.
 Duchess Meghan says she has tried to wear some of Beckham’s clothing in the past but says that she doesn’t “have the long torso to support that silhouette.”

 Even with a fabulous figure, some designer clothes look better on some people than others.
-Markle says she’s learning this after gaining access to such much beautiful clothing.
+Markle says she’s learning this after gaining access to such beautiful clothing.

 “Now what I’m starting to learn is, even though things look amazing on the hanger, it doesn’t mean they’re going to look amazing on me.
 For example, I love Victoria Beckham dresses, but I don’t have the long torso to support that silhouette.”